 2. Open Badge format

 When it comes to following the Open Badge’s standard, both platforms support the format.

-Open Badges are “a type of digital badge that is verifiable, portable, and packed with information about skills and achievements.”
+Open Badges are “a type of digital badge that can be validated, are portable, and packed with information about skills and achievements.”
 (IMS Global).
-In addition to the Open Badge standard, all issued certificates and badges can also be verified through our Unique Certificate Pages.
-Essentially, security, verification, and authenticity are always guaranteed when you use Virtual Badges.
+In addition to the Open Badge standard, all issued certificates and badges can also be validated through our Unique Certificate Pages.
+Essentially, security, validation, and authenticity are always guaranteed when you use Virtualbadge.io.

 Virtualbadge.io opted to follow a single format (for both certificates and badges) that is purposely adapted to social media, aiming to fit new trends and market demands.